strongloop-community/talks/node-philly-2013/node-philly.md

 RESTful API server with Node.js and MongoDB
 -------

-In this workshop you will build an app that relies on REST data services powered by Node.js and MongoDB.
+In this workshop you will build a Node.js app that exposes data from MongoDB over a REST interface.

 The use-case for Node.js as an API server is very compelling.
 We are seeing a lot of companies use Node.js as a sort of "glue" for their existing services and data.
 One common use-case is to use Node.js as the API server for mobile devices.
 The application we will build today can be multipurposed for a number of uses, but our dummy example application will be a very bare-bones blog.